CrewEats

 After BOS, the model templatizes and inbound replaces outbound.

-Pilot proves
+Pilot proves workflow

-Same labor
+Same labor partner

-Same software
+Same software stack

-Airlines pull us
+Airlines pull us in

 The crew